 A falling dream typically represents a loss of control over a significant circumstance.
 Gonzalez-Berrios claims that it also "indicates fear, terror, and anxiety that results from losing grip over significant things."
 The sensation of falling might be a metaphor for helplessness.
 But once more, if you consider a few additional hints, such as where you're falling from, why you're falling, and how it makes you feel, you'll be able to interpret your dream more precisely.
 Continue reading to learn how to interpret various nighttime falling scenarios.

-The dream that you are falling from a cliff, a building, a rooftop, an aeroplane, or from a higher location is another very typical one.
-Contrary to popular belief, if you don't wake up before you fall to the ground, you won't actually die.
-It would be best if you considered what is happening in your waking life in order to comprehend your falling dream.
+The dream that you are falling from a cliff, a building, a rooftop, an airplane, or from a higher location is another very typical one.
+Contrary to popular belief, if you don't wake up before you fall to the ground, you won't die.
+It would be best to consider what is happening in your waking life in order to comprehend your falling dream.

 Your dream of falling symbolizes your lack of confidence, stability, and security.
-You're unsure of where you stand in a particular situation or in your relationship.
+You need to figure out where you stand in a particular situation or in your relationship.
 It's possible that losing your home or your job is a concern for you.
 Such loss may give you the impression that the ground is giving way beneath you.
 Falling dreams additionally represent feelings of guilt, inferiority, vulnerability, and low self-esteem.
 You are concerned that you won't live up to people's expectations of you or that you won't maintain the status quo.
 It wouldn't be shocking if you had a recent dream about falling if you had recently been subjected to demands.